-Pangolins are mammals and their offsprings form and develop in their bodies.
-This means that pangolins do no lay eggs or fertilize externally.
-They reproduce the same way humans, zebras and lions do.
+Pangolins are mammals and their offspring form and develop in their bodies.
+This means that pangolins do not lay eggs or fertilize externally.
+They reproduce the same way humans, gorillas, zebras, elephants or lions do.

 Because of the scales and physical look, it is easy to confuse a pangolin as a reptile but Pangolins are mammals.
 Pangolins are the only mammals that truly have scales on their bodies.

 Pangolins are unique mammals which have no known relatives.
 Their closest relation is with carnivores like cats, dogs and bears but this relationship is extremely distant.